Resources to Support Food Needs

 Marsh Chapel offers free Community Dinner during academic semesters on Mondays, 5-6:30 pm.
 All are welcome!

-The Harvard Square Churches Meal Program operates a free community supper every Thursday evening.
+The Harvard Square Meals Program operates a free community supper every Thursday evening at 5 pm.
 Their mission is to provide a nutritious meal in a hospitable environment to anyone who needs a meal.

 Allston Brighton Food Pantry Community Supper

-Every Wednesday 4:30-6:30 pm, you are invited for a hot and nutritious meal at the Allston-Brighton Food Pantry (404 Washington St, Brighton).
+Every Wednesday 4:30-6 pm, you are invited for one take-out nutritious meal and a bag of free groceries at the Allston-Brighton Food Pantry (404 Washington St, Brighton).
 There is more than enough to go around for both guests and volunteers.
 No proof of need is required.
 Come as you are!

 Food Pantries: